gohugoio/hugo/content/content-management/formats.md

 ### Emojis

-Hugo comes with built-in support for emojis in your content, as well as ships with the [`emojify` function][].
 To add emojis directly to content, set `enableEmoji` to `true` in your [site configuration][config].
+To use emojis in templates or shortcodes, see [`emojify` function][].

 For a full list of emojis, see the [Emoji cheat sheet][emojis].

 ### Shortcodes

-If you write in Markdown and find yourself frequently embedding your content with raw HTML, Hugo provides built-in shortcodes functionality to act as the intermediary between your content and templating.
-This is one of the most powerful features in Hugo and allows you to essentially create your own Markdown extensions very quickly.
+If you write in Markdown and find yourself frequently embedding your content with raw HTML, Hugo provides built-in shortcodes functionality.
+This is one of the most powerful features in Hugo and allows you to create your own Markdown extensions very quickly.

 See [Shortcodes][sc] for usage, particularly for the built-in shortcodes that ship with Hugo, and [Shortcode Templating][sct] to learn how to build your own.